 What does a Law School Forum look like?

 It’s a large trade fair, basically.
-Imagine a large room, like the Student Union Ballroom or the big Campus Center Auditorium, filled with tables on which you’ll find lots of promotional materials, and behind which you’ll find representatives from almost every law school in the nation.
-There are also workshops focusing on the application process, financing, diversity, and legal careers.
+Imagine a large room, like the Student Union Ballroom or the big Campus Center Auditorium, filled with tables on which you’ll find lots of promotional materials, and behind which you’ll find representatives from almost every law school in the nation (for the forums) or a large swath of those schools (for the smaller fairs).
+There are also often workshops or panels focusing on the application process, financing, diversity, and legal careers.
 These workshops are led by both law school admissions officials and pre-law advisors from the local area colleges and universities.

 How will it be helpful?

 These events are most helpful to prospective applicants who are either still contemplating a broad range of schools, or who are interested in applying to schools outside of the region.
 The first group has the opportunity to browse the aisles, “shopping” for schools in a face-to-face setting, rather than the online shopping you’ve grown used to.
 The second group can have the chance to meet and speak with representatives from schools that you can’t visit in person before making your decisions about where to apply.
 (But note: you should absolutely plan to visit the schools you are contemplating attending.
 Don’t make your final decision about which school to attend without having visited your top choices.)
 You may also find the workshops helpful, especially if you haven’t had the chance to attend similar workshops here at UMass.

 You are also very likely to be offered application fee waivers from most schools.
 These forums are designed primarily for the law schools to recruit applicants.
 Enhance their prospects of recruiting you by asking for and gratefully accepting application fee waivers from as many schools as possible.